Sickness Absence Management Policy and Procedure

 Holiday accrual during sickness absence

 While an employee is on occupational paid sickness absence holiday will accrue at the usual rate as detailed in their contract of employment.
 When an employee is on occupational unpaid sickness absence, holiday entitlement will no longer accrue.
 (This is subject to the minimum requirements as stated in the Working Time Regulations).
 An employee is entitled to request to take annual leave while on sick leave.
-This request must be made in writing.
+This request must be made via the One University system.

 When an employee is on occupational paid sickness absence, deductions from their overall annual leave entitlement will be made for any designated days, including the Christmas/New Year designated days, which fall during this period.